 Commissioners Anne Tolley and Stephen Selwood receive a sum of \$750 per week towards the cost of permanent accommodation in Tauranga.
 Having the commissioners living in the Tauranga community is a more efficient use of their time and results in a neutral financial outcome for the council, with potential savings in commuting costs, hotel accommodation and meals.
 It also allows the commissioners to be more accessible to the council and community when fulfilling their responsibilities.
-This amount will be reviewed in August 2021.
+This amount was reviewed in October 2021 and remains the the same at \$750 per week.